savetz/savetz/README.md

 Owner of **[Savetz Publishing]**, a web site publishing <br>
 company, that operates `100+` useful little web sites.

-Kay is also manager of special collections at Internet Archive.
+Kay is also program manager, special collections at Internet Archive, where they curate the **[Digital Library of Amateur Radio & Communications]**.

 Co-host of **[Antic: The Atari 8-Bit Podcast][ANTIC]**, a show with <br> `400+` interviews that have contributed to the oral <br>